 All food on the trip is provided, including snacks, and nonalcoholic beverages.
 This includes all food while camping, and restaurant dining while in towns and cities along the way.
-At times students may choose to have meals at restaurants on their own, at their own expense.
+We generally cook our own meals and the fare is basic but substantial, with the limitations that come with camping (heavy on carbohydrates and with fewer perishable ingredients).
+We make sure people stay hydrated and have enough food to fuel us through the strenuous paddle days.
+At times students and guests may choose to have meals at restaurants on their own, at their own expense.

-We will have a full set of field lab equipment, field laptops, Lab Pros, solar chargers, e-readers, and field wi-fi.
+We travel with a set of field lab equipment, field laptops, solar chargers, e-readers, and field wi-fi.

 The program will cover group laundry, done approximately once a week.
 Students cover any additional laundry beyond this at their discretion.

-We will carry a set of e-books used in the program for students to share.
-Students wishing to have their own personal copies of the texts will need to purchase them.
+We will carry a set of e-books and a small library of hard copies of texts used in the program for students to share.
+Students wishing to have their own personal copies of the texts will need to purchase them and carry them in their personal gear.

 Students should budget some spending money for the trip, in the range of $25-100/week depending on individual preferences.
-This would cover things such as extra snacks, personal toiletries, entertainment in towns (movies, music, etc.), and souvenirs.
+This would cover things such as extra snacks, personal toiletries, entertainment or souvenirs in towns (movies, music, etc.)

 __ Waterproof Jacket & Pants – Must be sturdy enough to withstand wilderness conditions.